 - Remove the bowl from the microwave and pour the lemon curd through a strainer to remove zest and any possible bits of cooked egg.
 It may seem too thin, but it will thicken as it cools.
 Once cool, store in the refrigerator.

-- Use grass-fed butter for paleo diet
+- Use grass-fed butter or coconut oil for paleo diet.

 - Freshly squeezed lemon juice is necessary in this recipe.
 Bottled lemon juice can sometimes produce a metallic taste in lemon curd.

 - To avoid a bitter taste, make sure to only zest the outer yellow portion of the lemon peel.